 Therapeutic injections are guided by ultrasound for safety and accuracy and are frequently very effective in decreasing pain related to inflammation from arthritis and overuse tendonitis of the wrist and hand.

-We are still one the few groups that use ultrasound for guidance of Botox therapy.
+We are still one of the few groups that use ultrasound for guidance of Botox therapy.

 Splinting is frequently prescribed for pain and inflammation control of various wrist and hand conditions.

-When chronic, painful wrist and hand conditions, so often seen in trauma are encountered, patient is referred for specialized treatments known as ART and Graston mobilization to a chiropractor that works closely with our physicians.
+When chronic, painful wrist and hand conditions, so often seen in trauma, are encountered, the patient is referred for specialized treatments known as ART and Graston mobilization to a chiropractor that works closely with our physicians.